-Current literature and clinical studies support the use of sodium perborate mixed with water for bleaching nonvital teeth. ^{13,37} In the past, sodium perborate has been mixed with hydrogen peroxide for this technique.
-Studies have shown higher incidences of root resorption when mixed with hydrogen peroxide. ^{12,38-41} In addition to the discontinued use of hydrogen peroxide, there is also discontinued use of heating any mixture of sodium perborate.
-42
+Current literature and clinical studies support the use of sodium perborate mixed with water for bleaching nonvital teeth.
+13,37 Studies have shown higher incidences of root resorption when hydrogen peroxide is mixed with sodium perborate 12,38-41 or any mixture of sodium perborate is heated.
+42 Therefore, the use of hydrogen peroxide and heating any mixture of sodium perborate are not recommended.